morfeus77/MiSTerTools/README.md

 ![alt text](https://github.com/morfeus77/MiSTerTools/blob/main/iniswitcher.png?raw=true)

 **do not edit your MiSTer.ini file itself when you use this script, instead edit your custom ini files**

+Be warned this script overwrites your MiSTer.ini file.
+Use the backup function if you're not sure what you're doing.